Webstop/core-styles-3/site/content/docs/3.0/components/analytics/tracking.md

 #### About Properties

 Notice the use of the three `data-aye-property-*` attributes.
 You can record any arbitrary set of data using the property prefix, everything in the attribute name after the prefix (`data-aye-property-`) will be used as a key in the properties field in the analytics database.
 When naming your aye properties use dash case (e.g. `recipe-title`), the aye.js script will convert it to snake case (e.g. `recipe_title`), before submitting it to the API.

 The example above will write the following to the properties json database field:

-{% highlight json %}
+{{< highlight go >}}
 properties: {
 recipe_id: 23517,
 recipe_number: 7233,
 recipe_title: 'Silly Muffin'
 }
-{% endhighlight %}
+{{< / highlight >}}

 ### Track Submit Example

 By adding the `data-aye-submit` attribute to a form, our aye.js analytics javascript will watch the form and create a record in our analytics database when the the consumer submits the form.

-{% capture example %}
+{{< example >}}
 <form
   data-aye-submit="newsletter sign-up"
   data-aye-app-id="6"